 - Exotic Shorthair

-Pets Travelling with Air Canada: Things you Need to Know
+Pets Traveling with Air Canada: Things You Need to Know

 Pets traveling in the cabin cannot exceed 22 lbs (10 kg) and your pet in its carrier would count as a piece of carry-on luggage.
 If you choose to check your pet in as checked baggage, then they cannot exceed 100 lbs (45kg).